drakkar-lig/walt-python-packages/client/walt/client/doc/md/shell-completion.md

 # Shell completion setup (bash)

 Command `walt advanced dump-bash-autocomplete` can generate a bash auto-completion script.
+This command is now automatically called on server setup or upgrade.

+However, if you use the walt client tool on another machine, the following tips are still useful.

-To enable completion for all users, run as root:
+To enable completion for all users of this client machine, run as root:
 ```
 $ walt advanced dump-bash-autocomplete > /etc/bash_completion.d/walt
 ```